Overview

 - Non-resident senior adviser, Center for Strategic and International Studies (CSIS)

-- Advisory board member, Quattrone Center for the Fair Administration of Justice, University of Pennsylvania School of Law
+- Advisory board, Quattrone Center for the Fair Administration of Justice, University of Pennsylvania School of Law